ContainerSolutions/terraform-nomad/README.md

 terraform apply my.plan
 ```

-### Start nomad on the nodes
+### Start nomad on every node

-Log in to the nodes.
+Log in to every node.
 There is a default server.hcl there, copied from the resources dir, that you can use to start the node.
 Start the agent, specifying the address of eth0 to bind to.

 `sudo nomad agent -config server.hcl -bind=10.11.12.4`

+Execute this on every node, the agent needs to be running on all of them.

 ### Join the nodes